Christina E. Crawford

 Christina E. Crawford.
 Review of The Mound of Vendôme Exhibition.
 Future Anterior: Journal of Historic Preservation History Theory & Criticism 12, no. 1 (Summer 2015): 102-09.

 Christina E. Crawford with Darra Goldstein.
 "Under the Bed is a Cool, Dark Place."
 Harvard Design Magazine, no. 43: Shelf Life (2106).

-Atlanta Housing Interplay: Plotting Atlanta on the Interwar Housing Map, in progress with support from the Emory Center for Digital Scholarship
+Atlanta Housing Interplay: Expanding the interwar housing map.
+Digital book in process with support from the Emory Center for Digital Scholarship.